Rare, antiquarian & out-of-print books on orchids, orchid art, orchid collecting at Horizon Books.

 Nissen 406a.
 Not in Glikbarg.
 Correvon, Swiss botanist and alpinist, wrote a number of influential works on alpine plants and flowers.
 The very attractive plates in this original edition are finely done and superior to those in the 1923 reprint.
 Each plate has the scientific name, and the common names in French, English and German.
 The text is in French.

 CORREVON, Henry; edited by Leonard Barron; Rock Garden and Alpine Plants.
-New York, The Macmillan Company, 1930, First edition, 8vo [22 x 16 cm]; xv, 544 pp, frontis (port), color plates from paintings, illus from photos and drwgs, orig cloth, title lettering on spine and cover, fine and clean copy.
+New York, The Macmillan Company, 1930, First edition, 8vo [22 x 16 cm]; xv, 544 pp, frontis (port), color plates from paintings, illustrations from photos and drwgs, original cloth, title lettering on spine and cover, fine and clean copy.

 A useful and comprehensive work by the pioneer of alpine gardening and includes detailed lists of varieties and species.
 With good chapters on growing alpines in sphagnum, the wall garden, rockery, conservation, fernery, terrestrial orchids, hardy cacti, with thousands of species described.